Learning Disability Today

 To start the debate, we have identified three key areas where NICE and SIGN could drive real change:

-1. To add a section that addresses the complex interaction between physical health conditions, learning disability and autism to all NICE clinical guidance.
+1. Add a section to all NICE/SIGN clinical guidance addressing the complex interaction between physical health conditions, learning disabilities, and autism.

 2. To include people with lived experience of learning disability and/or autism on clinical advisory boards.

-3. To include a section on the transitional period when people move from children’s healthcare to adult healthcare nominating one professional who will take the lead in providing holistic, coordinated care and treatment.
+3. To include a section on the transitional period when people move from children’s healthcare to adult healthcare and nominate one professional who will lead in providing holistic, coordinated care and treatment.

 Take the Pledge